 An interesting example of this is to compare the lives and motivations of two infamous serial killers.
 While these are "extreme" cases, the comparison in their motivations provides an intriguing insight.
 The serial killer, Ian Brady, killed a number of children in the 1960s in the Manchester area.
 There was no obvious motive for the crimes, and he said he carried out these crimes as an "existential experiment" - in other words, he did it to see what it would feel like.
 Once caught, he showed no remorse for the killings, and has lived his life out in comparative comfort (and living infamy) behind bars ever since.
 His thinking shows a complete disregard for social norms, or the acknowledgement of the seriousness of these acts.
 In this way, he is a fairly clear case of a psychopathic serial killer - although, some elements of narcissism were also there (as with all psychopaths).
 Furthermore, this psychopathic mentality displays the indifference that Brady had towards his acts: he felt like doing it, so he did it.
 He was indifferent to the consequences, to the victims as well as the consequences to his own life.
 In general, the coldness of Brady's personality (the "dead-eyed stare", a common characteristic of the psychopath) clearly demonstrated his inherent psychopathy.

 This "indifference" (or "indifferent aspect") is common to psychopaths, but less so in narcissists.
 In the case of "psychopathic narcissists" or narcissists who take their motivation to the ultimate extreme (i.e. murder), the motivation here is more likely about "feeling like God", or a form of ultimate control over the victim.
-They seek "narcissistic supply" from successfully committing the ultimate social taboo, and getting away with it.
-However, equally, their narcissism is often ultimately their undoing, as they seek to "over-reach" (and may inwardly seek the public recognition they crave, that can only be gained through capture).
+A famous example of this is Harold Shipman, AKA "Dr Death".
+People like this seek "narcissistic supply" from successfully committing the ultimate social taboo, and getting away with it.
+However, equally, their narcissism is often ultimately their undoing (as was ultimately the case with Shipman), as they "over-reach"- and may inwardly seek the public recognition they crave, that can only be gained through capture.
 A serial killer who was diagnosed has having Narcissistic Personality Disorder, Jack Unterweger, was an Austrian responsible for killing up to a dozen women, mostly prostitutes.
 An outgoing, larger-than-life minor "celebrity" at the time due to his published work on life in prison, his life was lived in the spotlight, first in infamy, then redemption, then fame and adulation, and finally once again in infamy.
 Narcissism was the driving force in his life, which ultimately led to his suicide once he had been sentenced to return to prison.

 Similarities versus differences